 Enter code SANTA10 at checkout to get £10 off your order.
 Purchases must be over £50 in total.
 Subject to availability.
 Omlet ltd. reserves the right to withdraw the offer at any point.
 Omlet cannot take responsibility for third party supplier delays such as courier service.
 Cannot be redeemed on delivery or courses.This offer is valid from 8/12/18 until midnight on 9/12/18 only.
 This offer cannot be used on existing discounts or in conjunction with any other offer.

-This entry was posted in Promotions on December 8th, 2018 by linnearask
+This entry was posted in Offers and promotions on December 8th, 2018 by linnearask

 These delicious Apple and Cinnamon Dog Cookies are a great Christmas treat for your pooch this festive season, and they’re healthy!

 Makes 10 cookies

 (160 C fan assisted or gas mark 4)

 - Preheat the oven to 160c and prepare a baking tray with baking paper.

 - Heat 3 teaspoons of coconut oil in a bowl in the microwave for 1 minute, or until soft.

 - Mix together the egg, coconut oil in a bowl.